CDC Expands Guidance On Informed Consent To Support Workplace SARS-CoV-2 Testing

 This creates a Catch-22 for employers: with no way to test for intoxication, an employer must either confront an employee who may be high and risk a discrimination claim, or else ignore the issue and risk potential safety and operational issues.

 Confounding this, many localities limit or prohibit reliance on positive drug tests for marijuana in making employment decisions.
 For instance, in January 2020, Nevada’s blanket prohibition on pre-employment marijuana tests, the first of its kind among states, went into effect.
 Similarly, on the local level, beginning in May 2020, New York City banned employers from conducting pre-employment marijuana tests, while allowing a narrow carveout for safety and security sensitive jobs.
 Other states allow marijuana testing but prohibit terminating or rescinding a job offer based solely on a positive marijuana test.
-Practically speaking, these laws create potential discrimination claims whenever an applicant or employee who tests positive is denied a job or continued employment—even if the employer has legitimate concerns about drug usage.
+Practically speaking, these laws create potential discrimination claims whenever an candidate or employee who tests positive is denied a job or continued employment—even if the employer has legitimate concerns about drug usage.

 Against this background, employers are placed in a difficult position, in which they must weigh their business interests and employee safety against the state and local law afforded rights of marijuana users and the risks of discrimination claims.
 These challenges are compounded by the technical inability to test for intoxication.
 Nor can employers expect to rely on the fact that marijuana is unlawful at the federal level as a defense: courts increasingly have rejected the theory that the CSA preempts anti-discrimination laws protecting marijuana uses.
 See, e.g., Noffsinger v.
 SSC Niantic Operating Co., 273 F. Supp.
 3d 326 (D. Conn.
 2017).